stephanie-castelblanco/stephanie-castelblanco.github.io/projects/PockerConnections.md

 Card sets for poker.
 Printed materials with game rules and strategies.
 Volunteers to assist.
-Collaboration with local schools or youth organizations for inter-generational events.
-Sustainability Plan: Establish partnerships with local businesses, community organizations, and volunteers to ensure the sustainability of the project.
-Encourage participants to take on leadership roles, such as organizing card sessions or mentoring newcomers, to foster a sense of ownership within the community.
-"Card Connections for Seniors" aims to create a welcoming and enjoyable space where seniors can connect, have fun, and keep their minds active through the timeless enjoyment of playing cards.

 <hr>

 <pre>
-xxxxxx
+"Card Connections for Seniors" aims to create a welcoming and enjoyable space where seniors can connect, have fun, and keep their minds active through the timeless enjoyment of playing cards.

 </pre>